ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/mathematical_formulation.rst

     :label: total_annual_carbon_emissions
     E_y = E^\mathrm{carrier}_y + E^\mathrm{tech}_y.

-For a detailed description of the computation of the total operational emissions for importing and exporting carriers, and for operating for operating technologies refer to :ref:`tech_carrier_emissions`.
+For a detailed description of the computation of the total operational emissions for importing and exporting carriers, and for operating for operating technologies refer to :ref:`emissions_constraints`.

 .. _energy_balance:
 Energy balance